 1. Reduced quality of care

-Telehealth isn’t a perfect fit for every patient or medical condition as there’s a potential for gaps in healthcare, overuse of care, or unnecessary care.
+Telehealth isn’t a perfect fit for every patient or medical condition, as there’s a potential for gaps in healthcare, overuse of care, or unnecessary patient care.

-For example, if you think you have a simple cold, but it turns out to be something more serious requiring urgent or emergency care, telemedicine may delay your treatment.
-Also, each time you access telemedicine, you may be assigned to a different physician, resulting in reduced care continuity with that doctor having access to your complete medical history.
+For example, a telemedicine provider may delay your treatment if you think you have a simple cold, but it turns out to be something more serious that requires emergency care.
+Also, each time you access telemedicine consultations, you may receive a different physician, resulting in reduced care continuity with that doctor having access to your complete medical history.

 Lastly, the physical separation that telemedicine inherently creates makes it hard to form a personal connection with your doctor.
-You may never get a chance to bond with or personally meet them, which can be isolating if you’re elderly, have a chronic illness, or you’re looking for a family doctor.
+You may never get a chance to bond with or personally meet them, which can be isolating if you’re elderly, have a chronic disease, or are looking for a family doctor.

 2. Diagnosis errors

-When providers can't do a physical exam in-person, you risk getting the wrong diagnosis.
-Telemedicine can support many acute care illnesses, but certain ailments require a face-to-face assessment and, therefore, can’t be diagnosed properly in a remote setting.
+When providers can't physically examine you in person, you risk getting the wrong diagnosis.
+Telemedicine can support many acute care illnesses, but specific ailments require a face-to-face assessment.
+This means your doctor may be unable to diagnose you properly in a remote setting.

 Another potential pitfall is that telemedicine requires patients to describe their symptoms clearly to their doctor.
 If a patient forgets to mention a symptom or describes it inaccurately, their diagnosis may not be correct.

-With all the benefits of telemedicine, it isn't possible to do every type of visit remotely.
-In some cases, you’ll still have to see your doctor for in-person care, like imaging tests, blood draws, and hands-on procedures to get the most accurate diagnosis possible.
+With all the benefits of telehealth, doing every visit remotely is impossible.
+Sometimes, you’ll still have to see your doctor for in-person care, like imaging tests, blood draws, and hands-on procedures, to get the most accurate diagnosis possible.

 3. Potentially limited access

 There’s also the issue of technical or system problems.
-As with all technology, it’s possible for your internet to drop, wireless connections to malfunction, and videos to freeze.
+As with all technology, your internet can drop, wireless connections malfunction, and videos freeze.
 This can cause patients and providers to become frustrated with the remote setting and opt for the in-person visit instead.

 How can I pay for telemedicine?

-Due to the COVID-19 pandemic, most health insurance providers and programs expanded to cover some telehealth services, including federal Marketplace plans, Medicare, Medicaid, and private health insurance companies.
-Some states4 even have laws requiring health insurance plans to reimburse telemedicine visits at the same rate as in-person care.
+In the past few years, most health insurance providers and programs expanded to cover some telehealth services, including federal Marketplace plans, Medicare, Medicaid, and private health insurance companies.
+Some states even have laws requiring health insurance plans to reimburse telemedicine visits at the same rate as in-person care, known as payment parity6.

 However, not all employers offer a group health insurance plan.
 If you have a health reimbursement arrangement (HRA) or health stipend from your employer, don’t worry!
-Both benefits can be used to pay for telemedicine and other related out-of-pocket costs.
+You can use both benefits to pay for telemedicine and other related out-of-pocket costs if your employer allows it.

 Let’s review both options below and how they work with telehealth services.

-Any visits you have with a doctor—whether in-person, over the phone, or through video chat—are always reimbursable through an HRA.
+Any visits you have with a doctor—whether in-person, over the phone, or through video chat—are reimbursable through an HRA as long as your employer allows out-of-pocket medical expenses.
 An HRA is an employer-sponsored health benefit designed to reimburse you, tax-free, for a wide range of medical services and qualified out-of-pocket expenses.

-To get your appointment reimbursed through your HRA, whether in-person or telemedicine, you’ll need to submit documentation showing proof of purchase.
+To get your appointment reimbursed through your in-person or telemedicine HRA, you must submit documentation showing proof of purchase.

 Your proof of purchase needs to include: